SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 ### Data Connector

 Datasource leverages the Data Connector, which facilitates access to external data sources such as databases, filesystems, and cloud storage.
 A Data Connector is an integral element of a Datasource.

+Great Expectations provides **three** types of DataConnector classes:

+- **InferredAssetDataConnectors**
+- **ConfiguredAssetDataConnectors**
+- **RuntimeDataConnector**

+#### InferredAssetDataConnectors

+- Infers `data_asset_name` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

+#### ConfiguredAssetDataConnector

+- It allows us to specify that we have multiple **Data Assets** in a Datasource, but also requires an explicit listing of each Data Asset we want to connect to.
+- Allows users to have the most fine-tuning, and requires an explicit listing of each Data Asset we want to connect to.

+There are different Data Connector classes that exist both for `InferredAssetDataConnectors` and `ConfiguredAssetDataConnector`:

+- `InferredAssetFilesystemDataConnector` and `ConfiguredAssetFilesystemDataConnector`
+- `InferredAssetFilePathDataConnector` and `ConfiguredAssetFilePathDataConnector`
+- `InferredAssetAzureDataConnector` and `ConfiguredAssetAzureDataConnector`
+- `InferredAssetGCSDataConnector` and `ConfiguredAssetGCSDataConnector`
+- `InferredAssetS3DataConnector` and `ConfiguredAssetS3DataConnector`
+- `InferredAssetSqlDataConnector` and `ConfiguredAssetSqlDataConnector`
+- `InferredAssetDBFSDataConnector` and `ConfiguredAssetDBFSDataConnector`

+InferredAssetDataConnectors and ConfiguredAssetDataConnectors are used to define Data Assets and their associated **data_references**.
+A Data Asset is an abstraction that can consist of one or more data_references.
+For instance, we might have a `yellow_tripdata` Data Asset containing information about taxi rides, which consists of twelve data_references.

+#### RuntimeDataConnector

+- A `RuntimeDataConnector` is a special kind of Data Connector that enables us to use a `RuntimeBatchRequest` to provide a Batch's data directly at runtime.
+- The `RuntimeBatchRequest` can wrap either an in-memory dataframe, filepath, or SQL query, and must include batch identifiers that uniquely identify the data.
+For example, a `run_id` from an AirFlow DAG run.
+- The batch identifiers that must be passed in at runtime are specified in the RuntimeDataConnector's configuration.

 ### Execution Engine